2014 Band, Choral, Ochrestra Camps Guest Conductors and UWGB Faculty/Staff

 Kevin Collins, on the UW-Green Bay faculty since 1988, was appointed Director of Bands in 1995.
 He served as Chair of the Music Program from 1998-2003.
 During that time led the department's NASM re-accreditation efforts, as well as the planning for a substantial remodeling of music facilities at UW-Green Bay.
 He currently serves as chair of the Music Department.

-Professor Collins directs the UW-Green Bay Wind Symphony and Symphonic Band, and teaches conducting and studio low brass.
+Professor Collins directs the UW-Green Bay Wind Ensemble and Symphonic Band, and teaches conducting and studio low brass.
 In the summer, he directs the UW-Green Bay Band, Choral and Orchestra Camps.
 In 1998, he founded the "UW-Green Bay State Bound Honor Band" for students who have received outstanding ratings for solo performances at WSMA and MSBOA district festivals.
 Professor Collins is a frequent guest conductor, speaker, clinician and adjudicator, and has conducted honor bands throughout Wisconsin and the Midwest, as well as middle and high school bands, youth orchestras, community bands, collegiate, and professional ensembles.

 He holds a Bachelor's degree from University of Michigan (Low Brass/Trombone Performance/Music Education), a Master's degree University of Texas-Austin (Wind Conducting) and has done additional study in instrumental conducting at the University of Colorado, Boulder.

 Prof. Collins will be the Wind Ensemble conductor and low brass instructor for the 2013 High School Music Camp.